japila-books/apache-spark-internals/docs/rdd/ReliableCheckpointRDD.md

 == [[partitioner]] Partitioner

-ReliableCheckpointRDD can be given a xref:rdd:Partitioner.adoc[Partitioner] to be created.
+ReliableCheckpointRDD can be given a rdd:Partitioner.md[Partitioner] to be created.

-When xref:rdd:RDD.adoc#partitioner[requested for the Partitioner] (as an RDD), ReliableCheckpointRDD returns the one it was created with or <<readCheckpointedPartitionerFile, reads the partitioner from the given RDD checkpoint directory, if exists>>.
+When rdd:RDD.md#partitioner[requested for the Partitioner] (as an RDD), ReliableCheckpointRDD returns the one it was created with or <<readCheckpointedPartitionerFile, reads the partitioner from the given RDD checkpoint directory, if exists>>.

 == [[writeRDDToCheckpointDirectory]] Writing RDD to Checkpoint Directory